lorieide/microsoft-graph-docs/concepts/data-connect-skills-finder-template.md

 **Exporting team members**

-Users can export team members into an Excel or csv file.
+Users can export team members into an Excel or CSV file.
 To do this, users must click the *Export* button at the bottom of the team members list.
 A pop-up appears, enabling the users to configure the name and format of the file, as shown in the image below.
 ![An image that shows how to export team members](images/data-connect-templates-skills-exporting-members.png)